MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-public.md

 Consider the following points when access to Azure Database for PostgreSQL - Flexible Server doesn't behave as you expect:

 - **Changes to the allowlist haven't taken effect yet**.
-There might be as much as a five-minute delay for changes to the firewall configuration of the Azure Database for PostgreSQL - Flexible Server instance to take effect.
+There might be as much as a five-minute delay for changes to the firewall configuration of the Azure Database for PostgreSQL flexible server to take effect.
 - **Authentication failed**.
-If a user doesn't have permissions on the Azure Database for PostgreSQL - Flexible Server instance or the password is incorrect, the connection to the Azure Database for PostgreSQL - Flexible Server instance is denied.
+If a user doesn't have permissions on the Azure Database for PostgreSQL flexible server or the password is incorrect, the connection to the Azure Database for PostgreSQL flexible server is denied.
 Creating a firewall setting only provides clients with an opportunity to try connecting to your server.
 Each client must still provide the necessary security credentials.
 - **Dynamic client IP address is preventing access**.
 If you have an internet connection with dynamic IP addressing and you're having trouble getting through the firewall, try one of the following solutions:

-   * Ask your internet service provider (ISP) for the IP address range assigned to your client computers that access the Azure Database for PostgreSQL - Flexible Server instance.
+   * Ask your internet service provider (ISP) for the IP address range assigned to your client computers that access the Azure Database for PostgreSQL flexible server.
 Then add the IP address range as a firewall rule.
    * Get static IP addressing instead for your client computers.
 Then add the static IP address as a firewall rule.
 - **Firewall rule isn't available for IPv6 format**.
 The firewall rules must be in IPv4 format.
 If you specify firewall rules in IPv6 format, you get a validation error.

 ## Host name

-Regardless of the networking option that you choose, we recommend that you always use an FQDN as host name when connecting to your Azure Database for PostgreSQL - Flexible Server instance.
+Regardless of the networking option that you choose, we recommend that you always use an FQDN as host name when connecting to your Azure Database for PostgreSQL flexible server.
 The server's IP address isn't guaranteed to remain static.
 Using the FQDN helps you avoid making changes to your connection string.

 An example that uses an FQDN as a host name is `hostname = servername.postgres.database.azure.com`.
 Where possible, avoid using `hostname = 10.0.0.4` (a private address) or `hostname = 40.2.45.67` (a public address).

 ## Related content

-- Learn how to create an Azure Database for PostgreSQL - Flexible Server instance by using the **Public access (allowed IP addresses)** option in the [Azure portal](how-to-manage-firewall-portal.md) or the [Azure CLI](how-to-manage-firewall-cli.md).
+- Learn how to create an Azure Database for PostgreSQL flexible server by using the **Public access (allowed IP addresses)** option in the [Azure portal](how-to-manage-firewall-portal.md) or the [Azure CLI](how-to-manage-firewall-cli.md).